How to Configure Unattended Upgrades on Debian 12/11/10

 OnlyOnACPower

-This option specifies whether to perform upgrades only when the system is connected to AC power.
-By default, this option is disabled.
-To enable upgrades only on AC power, set the value to “true” as illustrated in the example below:
+Use this option to determine if upgrades should occur only when the system connects to AC power.
+The system doesn’t activate this option by default.
+To allow upgrades solely on AC power, set the value to “true”, as shown in the example below:

 Unattended-Upgrade::SyslogFacility "local7";